Russia and US hold tense talks on Ukraine crisis | DW | 10.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The deputy US Secretary of State said Washington pushed back on Moscow's security proposals.
-Her Russian counterpart said there was no basis from Western powers for fearing an "escalation" with Ukraine.
+The deputy US secretary of state said Washington pushed back on Moscow's security proposals.
+Her Russian counterpart said there was no basis for Western powers to fear an "escalation" with Ukraine.

 The eight-hour talks between US Deputy Secretary of State Wendy Sherman (L) and Russian Deputy Foreign Minister Sergei Ryabkov (R) contained 'no surprises'